jank-lang/jank-lang.org/resources/src/blog/2026-03-06-great-start.md

 > debuggers that it feels disorienting (in a good way!)

 A huge shout out to Kyle Cesare, who originally wrote jank's nREPL server back in August 2025.
 Thank you for your pioneering!
-There's still so much to explore in this space, so if you're interested, jump on in.
+If you're interested in helping out in this space, there's still so much to explore, so jump on in.

 ## C++ interop improvements
 Most of my other work on jank has been related to improving C++ interop.